Chilton Capital Management LLC Acquires Shares of 2,133 Schwab U.S. Large-Cap Value ETF (NYSEARCA:SCHV)

-Chilton Capital Management LLC acquired a new stake in shares of Schwab U.S. Large-Cap Value ETF (NYSEARCA:SCHV – Get Rating) in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Chilton Capital Management LLC acquired a new stake in Schwab U.S. Large-Cap Value ETF (NYSEARCA:SCHV – Get Rating) during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm acquired 2,133 shares of the company’s stock, valued at approximately $133,000.

-Several other institutional investors and hedge funds have also added to or reduced their stakes in SCHV.
-Mather Group LLC. increased its holdings in shares of Schwab U.S. Large-Cap Value ETF by 4.0% during the first quarter.
-Mather Group LLC. now owns 6,689,929 shares of the company’s stock valued at $477,594,000 after acquiring an additional 259,010 shares in the last quarter.
-Sei Investments Co. increased its holdings in Schwab U.S. Large-Cap Value ETF by 13.2% in the 2nd quarter.
-Sei Investments Co. now owns 6,063,875 shares of the company’s stock worth $378,516,000 after buying an additional 706,560 shares in the last quarter.
-Advisor Group Holdings Inc. increased its holdings in Schwab U.S. Large-Cap Value ETF by 11.2% in the 2nd quarter.
-Advisor Group Holdings Inc. now owns 5,647,167 shares of the company’s stock worth $352,553,000 after buying an additional 567,709 shares in the last quarter.
-Wealth Enhancement Advisory Services LLC increased its holdings in Schwab U.S. Large-Cap Value ETF by 7.4% in the 2nd quarter.
-Wealth Enhancement Advisory Services LLC now owns 3,584,167 shares of the company’s stock worth $226,649,000 after buying an additional 247,908 shares in the last quarter.
-Finally, Envestnet Asset Management Inc. increased its holdings in Schwab U.S. Large-Cap Value ETF by 16.8% in the 2nd quarter.
-Envestnet Asset Management Inc. now owns 2,526,398 shares of the company’s stock worth $157,698,000 after buying an additional 362,744 shares in the last quarter.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Whittier Trust Co. of Nevada Inc. bought a new position in Schwab U.S. Large-Cap Value ETF in the second quarter valued at approximately $26,000.
+WFA of San Diego LLC acquired a new stake in Schwab U.S. Large-Cap Value ETF in the second quarter worth $27,000.
+Ritter Daniher Financial Advisory LLC DE acquired a new stake in Schwab U.S. Large-Cap Value ETF in the second quarter worth $28,000.
+Pflug Koory LLC raised its holdings in Schwab U.S. Large-Cap Value ETF by 45.7% in the second quarter.
+Pflug Koory LLC now owns 510 shares of the company’s stock worth $32,000 after purchasing an additional 160 shares during the period.
+Finally, Valley National Advisers Inc. raised its holdings in Schwab U.S. Large-Cap Value ETF by 226.9% in the second quarter.
+Valley National Advisers Inc. now owns 644 shares of the company’s stock worth $41,000 after purchasing an additional 447 shares during the period.

 Schwab U.S. Large-Cap Value ETF Trading Down 0.7 %